PracticingDeveloper/practicingruby.com/_posts/2013-08-06-exploratory-data-analysis.md

 categories: articles
 author: Jia Wu
 permalink: articles/exploratory-data-analysis
+summary: Aggregate and analyze 500+ data points from a SMS-based mood study using R and Ruby. (w.
+Jia Wu)
+issue_number: '7.3'
 ---

 > This issue was a collaboration with my wife, Jia Wu.
 Jia is an associate scientist at the Yale Child Study Center, where she spends a good portion of her time analyzing brainwave data from various EEG experiments.
 Although this article focuses on very basic concepts, her background in statistical programming was very helpful whenever I got stuck on something.
 That said, if you find any mistakes in this article, you can blame me, not her.